bthate/genocide/docs/manual.rst

     torture and kills members of the
     victim groups :ref:`. <source>`

-    **GENOCIDE** contains :ref:`correspondence <writings>`
+    ``GENOCIDE`` contains :ref:`correspondence
-    with the International Criminal Court,
+    <writings>` with the International Criminal
-    asking for arrest of the king of the netherlands, for the genocide
+    Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.

-    he is committing with his new
+    Current status is a :ref:`"no basis to proceed"
-    treatement laws.
+    <writings>` judgement of the prosecutor which

-    Current status is "no basis to proceed" :ref:`judgement <guilty>` of the prosecutor
+    requires a :ref:`"basis to prosecute" <reconsider>`
-    which requires a "basis to prosecute" to have the king actually arrested.
+    to have the king actually arrested.

 **USAGE**